krkn-chaos/krkn/docs/time_scenarios.md

 **label_selector:** label on the nodes or pods you want to skew

+**container_name:** container name in pod you want to reset time on, if left blank it will randomly select one

 **object_name:** list of the names of pods or nodes you want to skew

 Refer to [time_scenarios_example](https://github.com/openshift-scale/kraken/blob/master/scenarios/time_scenarios_example.yml) config file.